-How did the hashish come to the Land of Israel, how did the local residents smoke in those days, and what was the name of the Bedouins for the Farsh that mixed with hashish?
-Historian Yuval Malchi talks about the cannabis scene that flourished in Zion under Ottoman rule.
+How did the hashish come to the Land of Israel, how did the local residents smoke in those days, and what was the name of the Bedouin for the Parash, which was mixed with hashish?
+Historian Yuval Malchi talks about the cannabis scene that flourished in Zion under the rule of the Ottoman Empire.

-Malachi, who has a master's degree in history and international relations from Syracuse University in New York, has certainly managed to reach "very wide audiences" in recent years.
-In addition to lectures on the history and technology he provides in various organizations, Malchi participates in many television and radio programs, in which he shares with viewers and listeners fascinating historical anecdotes.
+Malachi, who has a master's degree in history and international relations from Syracuse University in New York, has certainly succeeded in reaching "very wide audiences" in recent years.
+Apart from lectures on the history and technology he provides in various organizations, Malchi participates in many television and radio programs, in which he shares with viewers and listeners fascinating historical anecdotes.

-His famous podcast "Excerpts in History" (in which you can find chapters such as "Coffee, hashish and pirates") Is considered one of the first podcasts published in Hebrew and the most balanced on the portal Israeli Internet broadcasts" iCast ".
+His famous podcast "Pieces in History" (in which you can find chapters such as "Coffee, hashish and pirates") Is considered one of the first podcasts published in Hebrew and the most balanced in the portal of Israeli Internet broadcasts" iCast ".

-In a conversation with the magazine's reporter, Malachi talked about the customs and trade practices of cannabis and hashish in Ottoman Palestine, in the years 1516-1917.
+In a conversation with the magazine's reporter, Malachi wrote about the trade and consumption habits of cannabis and hashish in Ottoman Palestine, in the years 1516-1917.

 So drink Turkish coffee

 "Almost all the stories dealing with hashish talk about the 'plague of drugs,' which is pretty funny because cannabis was very popular in the Land of Israel until recently," Malchi says.
 "Just as Europeans drink alcohol, here the Muslims can not, so they found other ways."

 Malachi relates that during the first years of the Ottoman conquest, the Land of Israel was blessed with prosperity and new customs: "After the conquest of the land by the Ottomans, there was a wonderful period here for several decades.
 The money flowed, Jerusalem underwent renovations, all kinds of people came to Israel from abroad and new customs were brought with them. "